 Key Takeaways:

-- These loans have more flexible qualification requirements, making it easier for young doctors to buy a home after residency.
+- Medical doctor home loans tend to offer more flexible qualification requirements, making it easier for early-career physicians to purchase a home after completing their residency.
+However, interest rates may be higher.

 What Are Physician Home Loans?

-A physician home loan, sometimes called a doctor home loan or doctor mortgage, is a mortgage available only to recent medical school graduates who may have a low income and a lot of student loan debt but also have high earning potential.
+Physician home loans – sometimes referred to as medical doctor home loans or doctor mortgages – are available to physicians and certain other medical professionals, including residents, fellows and early-career doctors.
+These candidates may have a low income and substantial student loan debt, but they also have high earning potential.

-One major perk of physician loans is that they require no down payment.
-Most mortgage programs, such as Federal Housing Administration loans, require that you have at least 3.5% of the home’s value in a down payment, though some people aim for 20% to avoid having to pay for private mortgage insurance on a conventional loan.
-With a physician mortgage, you can skip the down payment entirely, financing the entire value of the home.
+Some physician loans allow little to no down payment.
+Most mortgage programs, such as Federal Housing Administration (FHA) loans, require that you put down at least 3.5% of the home’s value in a down payment.
+With a physician mortgage, however, you can skip the down payment entirely, financing the full value of the property.

 No PMI Required

-PMI is an additional monthly payment you may need to make to your lender.
-This insurance protects the lender if you default on your loan and is usually required if you don’t offer a large enough down payment.
+Private Mortgage Insurance (PMI) is an additional monthly expense you may need to pay your lender, which protects the lender if you default on your loan.
+With conventional loans, PMI is often required if you don’t make a down payment of at least 20%.

-Lenders will still look at your total debt burden, including non-student debts such as credit cards or auto loans, but a high DTI ratio won’t be a deal breaker the way it would be with a conventional mortgage.
+When you apply for a physician mortgage loan, your lender will review your outstanding debts, including non-student debts such as credit cards or auto loans.
+However, because these loans have more flexible DTI requirements, a high DTI won’t be a deal-breaker, unlike with a conventional mortgage.

 Interest Rates